xfirestyle2k/Ruleset_Druva/README.md

 open a console, navigate to the directory, terraform init, terraform apply.

 After 5 seconds you will have a fully working Ruleset for Druva Phoenix Cloud.
-Only step remaining, fill the created groups Druva Proxy, Druva Cache.
+Only step remaining, fill the created groups Druva Proxy, Druva Cache and SQL-Server.
 Currently it is not possible to create MGW or CGW Rules, as soon as it possible I will add it to the code.

 # Support